 Combining green exterior with light grey stone

 All green – lacks one other material to offset the green prominence

 Scroll down below to get all kinds of ideas for this fairly popular house exterior color.

-Quaint home with greenish brown exterior siding and stone exterior along with green shutters and stone chimneys.
+Quaint home with greenish-brown exterior siding and stone exterior along with green shutters and stone chimneys.

-Large home in suburb with green exterior combined with red brick and stone exterior.
+Large home in a suburb with green exterior combined with red brick and stone exterior.
 I find 3 different exterior materials usually a bit much, but it actually works for this home.